Updated: Dec 10, 2020

 Examples of images and brands which embody the Innocent Archetype can be found on my specially curated Pinterest board here.
 Note: I will be frequently updating this board as I come across new Innocent images so bookmark it!

-Brands which embody the Creator: McDonald’s, Innocent Smoothies, Birdseye, Coca-Cola.
+Brands which embody the Innocent: McDonald’s, Innocent Smoothies, Birdseye, Coca-Cola.